RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 This is required for all arms connected to the hardware using the component from sawRobotIO1394, i.e. all the dVRK arms and derived (unless you're using the simulation mode).
 These files are specific to each arm since the contain the calibration information, i.e. `sawRobotIO1394-<your_arm>.xml`.

+### PID

 ### Simulation

-If the arm is simulated, one need to add `"simulation": "KINEMATIC"` and the `"io"` field is ignored (see https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/share/console-PSM1_KIN_SIMULATED.json).
+If the arm is simulated, one need to add `"simulation": "KINEMATIC"`.
+In this case, `"io"` field is ignored (see https://github.com/jhu-dvrk/sawIntuitiveResearchKit/blob/master/share/console-PSM1_KIN_SIMULATED.json).
+The only simulation currently supported is "kinematic", i.e. the PID will set the measured positions based on the commanded positions.
+This allows to test the kinematic but doesn't include any dynamic nor simulation of interactions with the work like Gazebo or VREP would.

 ### Base frame